 If the interest rate hikes after the purchase of the bonds, the bond price of those bonds decreases as the new bonds with a higher coupon rate are likely to be issued.
 A high-interest rate indicates a decrease in the price of existing bonds.

 However, the bond price of the existing bonds increases if there is a decrease in the interest rates.
-This usually indicates that the investors can profit by selling the bond at a higher price than when it was purchased.
+This indicates that the investors can profit by selling the bond at a higher price than when it was purchased.

 Main Differences Between Bond Yield and Bond Price